2021–22 Copa Conecta

 The 2021–22 Copa Conecta was the 1st edition of the Copa Conecta, a knockout competition for Mexican football clubs from Liga Premier and Liga TDP.

-The Copa Conecta is an official Mexican tournament that was created in 2021 with the aim of providing a greater opportunity for development to the soccer players of the Premier and TDP league teams.
+The Copa Conecta is an official Mexican tournament that was created in 2021 with the aim of providing a greater opportunity for development to the football players of the Premier and TDP league teams.